devmount/SongDrive/README.md

 ---

 SongDrive is completely free to use.
-If it's useful for you and you enjoy it, please consider [contributing](./.github/CONTRIBUTING.md) or [donating via Paypal](https://paypal.me/devmount) to support further development. 💚
+If it's useful for you and you enjoy it, please consider [contributing](./.github/CONTRIBUTING.md), [sponsoring me](https://github.com/sponsors/devmount) or [donating via Paypal](https://paypal.me/devmount) to support further development. 💚